zeljkoobrenovic/grounded-architecture/_posts/2023-03-11-appendix-communication.md

 <hr>
 ## Radical Candor

-**"Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity"** by Kim Scott is a resource that can inspire IT architects who engage in critical conversations.
+**"Radical Candor: Be a Better Boss Without Losing Your Humanity"** by Kim Scott is a resource that can inspire IT architects who engage in critical conversations.
 The book provides a framework for giving and receiving feedback, building solid relationships, and fostering a culture of open communication.
 These principles can enhance team dynamics, project efficiency, and job satisfaction.

 <br>
 <img style="margin-top: -20px; width: 100%; "